2025 EARLY BIRD SALE NOW ON!

 Tamarin Bay, Mauritius.
 Photo: AdobeStock-95051527 (free trial)

 Eight hundred kilometres east of the coast of Madagascar, lapped by the turquoise waters of the Indian Ocean, lies a small volcanic island and your tropical home for the week.
 Welcome to Mauritius!
 Traditionally known as a mecca for beach lovers and honeymooners, its lush interior and offshore islets are far wilder and more unexplored.
-Your host will collect you from the airport and transfer you to your comfortable boutique hotel in Tamarin Bay, on the island's West Coast.
+Meet your driver at the airport to join a set transfer to the comfortable boutique hotel in Tamarin Bay, on the island's West Coast.
 Enjoy a few hours of relaxation, then meet your guide for a welcome briefing.
-If you feel like it, you can head out on a SUP or kayak to paddle the Tamarin River at sunset.
-Embrace the vibrant Creole atmosphere tonight at a beach barbecue with your group, then get some rest ahead of the fun week ahead!
+Embrace the vibrant Creole atmosphere with sundowners and a casual light dinner at the beach, then get some rest ahead of the fun week ahead!

 Day 2